Andy2887/SimpleLLM/README.md

 | Attention heads | 12 |
 | Total parameters | ~124M |

+## TODO

+Add reasoning on top of this model.

+- Will need to switch parameters from 124M to 774M.

 ## Acknowledgement

 My project follows Sebastian Raschka's tutorial: [LLMs-from-scratch](https://github.com/rasbt/LLMs-from-scratch).